Twelve Days of Christmas

 It’s 12 Days of Christmas time at our house.
-For the past several years our family has spent the 12 nights leading up to Christmas day hanging out by the tree and reflecting on the year past, and the year ahead.
-Each evening, my husband asks a question (some easy, some reflective, some debate-provoking).
-Each of us provide our response, and when everyone’s had their say we hand out stockings (one stocking-stuffer per night — no diamond rings or fowl around here!).
+For the past several years, our family has spent the 12 nights leading up to Christmas day hanging out by the tree and reflecting on the year past, and the year ahead .
+Each evening, one of our five asks a question.
+Some are easy, some reflective, some debate-provoking.
+Each of us provide our response.
+When everyone’s had their say we hand out stockings.
+We do one stocking-stuffer per night.
+Socks, gum, and undies make an annual showing.

 This tradition is continuing into our sons’ adult years.
-Navigating work and play schedules is getting a bit challenging (we’re doing some very late-night 12 Days this year!), but we all eventually land in the same room, ready to harass, support, and squabble with each other.
+It’s getting a bit challenging to sort out real-life schedules (we’re doing some very late-night 12 Days this year!), but we all eventually land in the same room, ready to harass, support, and squabble with each other.

 Some of our questions this year have included

 What is your favorite holiday food?
 Why — is there a memory associated with it?